This exploration is for all ages, as the colored smilies show. You can make an Ojo de Dios with your whole family together!

 Ojo de Dios (oh-ho-day-DEE-ohs) is Spanish for “Eye of God.”
 When the early Spaniards came to Mexico they encountered the Huichol (wet-chol) people who lived in the Sierra Madre mountains of Mexico.
-The Huichol Indians who lived in the mountains made God’s eyes (or Ojos de Dios) to watch over those who prayed at their altars.
+The Huichol Indians who lived in the mountains made God’s eyes (or Ojos de Dios) to watch over them.
 They were woven on to crisscrossing sticks, joining in the center.
+The center eye represented the sun and stood for the power of seeing and understanding things we normally cannot see.
 The ends of the sticks represented the basic elements–earth, water, wind, and fire.

 2. Once your center is covered, begin going around the center, over and around the sticks, one corner after another.
 The pattern will keep getting larger as you progress outward, creating a square pattern as you work your way out.
 When you’re ready for a new color, just tie the new color to the end of the first color and continue weaving and wrapping.
 If you are using multi-colored yarn, just keep going until it is big enough.